The world map has stayed unchanged for the longest period in modern history.

 The later half of the 20th century was a busy time for new nations with over 100 member nations added.

 In the past several years, there have been minor name changes.
-Macedonia changed to North Macedonia, Burma changed to Myanmar, Swaziland changed to Eswatini, Czech Republic changed the country name to Czechia, and Cape Verde is now Cabo Verde.
+Macedonia changed to North Macedonia, Burma changed to Myanmar, Swaziland changed to Eswatini, Czech Republic changed the country name to Czechia, Cape Verde is now Cabo Verde, and Turkey became Türkiye.

 To put you back in time, in July 2011, Harry Potter and the Deathly Hallows-Part 2 came out and the most popular song was “Rolling in the Deep” by Adele.